It's Getting Harder to Hate Wal-Mart

 "We are looking at innovative ways to reduce our greenhouse gas emissions.
 This used to be controversial, but the science is in and it is overwhelming.
 Climate change doesn’t cause hurricanes, but hot ocean water makes them more powerful.
 Climate change doesn’t cause rainfall, but it can increase the frequency and severity of heavy flooding.
 Climate change doesn’t cause droughts, but it makes droughts longer.
 We believe every company has a responsibility to reduce greenhouse gases as quickly as it can."

-"We are committed to:1.
-Reducing our solid waste from U.S. stores and clubs by 25 percent in the next 3 years.2.
-Working with suppliers to create less packaging overall, increase product packaging recycling and increase use of post-consumer material.3.
-Replacing PVC packaging for our private brands with alternatives that are more sustainable and recyclable within the next 2 years."
+3. Replacing PVC packaging for our private brands with alternatives that are more sustainable and recyclable within the next 2 years."

 And more on product sourcing, health care, employee wages and working with communities- "We will adopt a siting and construction policy in the next 12 months that addresses environmental, social and historical considerations."